nzjp1/prisoners_loop_strategy_python/README.md

 -If even one prisoner fails to find their box, they are all executed -They are allowed to strategise beforehand but must complete the task one-by-one.

+This is the script to go with http://analytics.net.nz/2022/07/06/prisoners-looping-strategy-in-python/